josefinho/poc-typescript-api/README.md

 #### Functional Requirements

 - [ ] Candidates Module
- - [X] POST /cadidates - Creates one candidate
+ - [-] POST /cadidates - Creates one candidate.
+Should not be possible to candidates have same e-mail adress.
  - [ ] GET /candidates/{id} - Get candidate by id
  - [ ] PUT /candidates/{id} - Update candidate by id
  - [ ] DELETE /candidates/{id} - Delete candidate by id